 What is Soaring?

-You may already have an interest in aviation but perhaps you have not yet discovered the joy and excitement of gliding.
+You may already have an interest in aviation but perhaps you have not yet discovered the joy and excitement of soaring.
 If this is the case let us share with you our enthusiasm for what we regard as the ultimate sport.

 Methods of Launch

 - AEROTOW: In an aerotow launch, the glider is pulled aloft by a rope secured by a special hook to a "normal" aircraft -- the "towplane."
 The glider pilot can release the towrope once at a proper altitude.

 - WINCH: Winch launching is achieved by attaching a long wire to a powerful engine and then pulling the glider rapidly down the runway.
 The glider can achieve up to 2000ft in altitude using this method.